 A weld line may indicate a weak area on the part that can fail under stress.
 Other times, this seam needs to be covered over, either with a textured surface finish, sanding, or with painting.
 In all such cases, this entails additional time, effort and money.
 Instead, using the same conformal cooling channels to cool the mold, a high-temperature (~150°C) liquid can be pumped into the tool which heats it up, removing this thermal stress and allowing the plastic to flow smoothly and to weld completely, leaving behind no weld line.
 This would then obviate the need for further post-processing like painting and would greatly reduce the cost of the finished part.

 Making a plastic injection mold tool with a heated insert is more costly and time-consuming to build, but provides some great advantages in the finished product.
 If the quantity of desired parts is great enough, the cost of the tool can be more than offset by the lower production cost of the finished piece.

 Balancing out the thermal stresses of plastic injection mold tools is just one of many factors that must be considered when building a successful tool.
 But 3D printing now makes available a technique that solves an age-old problem and allows for the efficient creation of entirely new designs with exceptional performance.
-At Star Rapid, we not only provide 3D DMLM additive manufacturing but we have an international team of technical experts who can explain how this process can benefit your next project.
+At Star Rapid, we have an international team of technical experts who can explain how this process can benefit your next project.
 Contact us today to learn more.